zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-o-sqlbulkcopyoptions.md

 Bitwise flag that specifies one or more options.

 ### Remarks
-You can specify more than one value by using the "|" operators
+You can specify more than one value by using the "|" operators (Logical OR).

 {% include template-example.html %}
 {% highlight csharp %}